The u-root cpu command

 bin dev etc home key.pub lib64 sys tmp usr

 Note that the image was update and then started.
-The /lib64 mount fails, because there is no /lib64 directory in the image, but that is harmless.
+The /lib64 mount fails,

 On the local host, on which we ran docker, this image will show up in docker ps: